 Are you or a loved one struggling after a burn injury in Baltimore, MD?
 You may be entitled to recover compensation for medical bills, lost wages, and pain and suffering during your recovery.
-An experienced Baltimore burn injury lawyer at William G. Kolodner, P.A. can help you recover money for these losses.
+An experienced Baltimore burn injury lawyer at William G. Kolodner Personal Injury Lawyers can help you recover money for these losses.
 Call us today at (410) 837-2144.

 Our lawyers have been fighting for injured clients like you since 1977.
 In that time, we’ve recovered millions in compensation helping our clients get the money they need to get back on their feet again.